 City of Morgan Hill water and wastewater services

-To assist our residents and businesses during these uncertain times, Morgan Hill will not assess late penalties nor terminate services due to delinquency during April and May.
+To assist our residents and businesses during these uncertain times, Morgan Hill will not assess late penalties nor terminate services due to delinquency through June.
 We ask customers to reach out to Utility Billing for more information or request a payment arrangement.

 Pacific Gas & Electric

 PG&E has made service modifications for Impacted Customers.